lstocchi/hello-quarkus/README.md

 If source code changes the change will be propagated to running server.
 It also opens debugging port `5005` so debugger can be attached if needed.

-To run test locally run `./mvnw test`.
+To run test locally run `./mvnw test`..

 ## The `func` CLI